Muhammad Ajmal: Establishing Psychology Department in Pakistan

 After returning from England, he was appointed lecturer in psychology in the department of Philosophy at Government College.
 Psychology was not recognised or established as a separate subject.
-This became his lifelong passion, to introduce and establish psychology in Pakistan, starting with the Government College Lahore.
-His efforts ultimately yielded results and a separate psychology department was established and he became its first head and professor.
-He established the first ever counselling center in Pakistan, in his department and established the Lahore Mental Health Society.
-His popularity increased due to his scholarship and charisma.Later, he was the driving force in establishing National Institute of Psychology, in Islamabad.
-This institute was later named after him to become Dr. Mohammad Ajmal National Institute of Psychology, and continues to this day as the most important centre of teaching and research related to Psychology in Pakistan.
-He was admired and loved by his students because of his enchanting teaching style.
-He was a quiet and reflective man but had great passion for all things human and psychological.
-His fame and popularity were heightened by his frequent appearances on radio and TV lectures and discussions.
-Many years after his death, his son Dr Muhammad Asir Ajmal became the head of GCU Psychology Department which had been set up by his late father.
+He helped establish psychology in Pakistan, starting with the Government College Lahore.
+A separate psychology department was established and he became its first head and professor.
+He established the first counselling center in Pakistan, in his department and established the Lahore Mental Health Society.
+He was the driving force in establishing National Institute of Psychology, in Islamabad, which was posthumously named after him as Dr. Mohammad Ajmal National Institute of Psychology.

 Role in psychological warfare

 He helped establish the psychological warfare department in the armed forces, was appointed full-time adviser/psychologist to the Bureau of National Reconstruction in the 1960s.
 In the 1970s he became Principal, Government College, something he dreamed of becoming just before his retirement, but was also appointed Director of Education and later became Vice chancellor, University of the Punjab, Lahore.
 In 1973, he became Secretary of Education, Pakistan.
-After retirement he was re-employed to become a member of the FPSC (Federal Public Service Commission)to reform senior civil services in Pakistan and later appointed its acting Chairman.
+After retirement he was became a member of the FPSC (Federal Public Service Commission)to reform senior civil services in Pakistan and later appointed its acting chairman.

-Even though he was Principal of Government College, Lahore for nearly three years, his era is remembered as a golden period in the history of the college.
-Following in the footsteps of great principals such as Dr. Nazir Ahmad, he actively supported the GC Dramatic Club, the GC Music Society and the Film Society.